“Step To The Line”: How Prison Is Helping Oculus Expand VR’s Horizons

 That same promise is what led Facebook-owned Oculus to fund a new virtual reality film by Brazilian Ricardo Laganaro, Step to the Line, that profiles Defy as part of its first VR for Good program.

-VR for Good is Oculus’ social good initiative.
-Conceived of and launched last year by Paula Cuneo, Oculus’s head of experience and partner marketing, the program selected and funded ten films that utilized VR as an “empathy tool,” Cuneo said, and that “give people an opportunity to step into other people’s” lives.
+VR for Good is Oculus’s social good initiative.
+Conceived of and launched last year by Paula Cuneo, Oculus’s head of experience and partner marketing, the program selected and funded 10 films that utilized VR as an “empathy tool,” Cuneo said, and that “give people an opportunity to step into other people’s” lives.

 More than 100 teams applied, each seeking the $40,000 in funding, a Nokia Ozo rig to film with, and access to experienced VR filmmaking mentoring that Oculus was offering those selected for the program.

-“Step to The Line is a piece that immediately moved me,” said Loren Hammonds, TriBeca Film Festival’s programmer for film and experiential.
+“Step to the Line is a piece that immediately moved me,” said Loren Hammonds, Tribeca Film Festival’s programmer for film and experiential.
 “There are several moments of transcendence in it, from the intimate conversation between a prisoner and a program volunteer, to the jubilant final sequence.
-The stereoscopic imagery is beautifully transportive, and the subject is compelling but, mostly, the experience has heart that just can’t be denied.”
+The stereoscopic imagery is beautifully transportive, and the subject is compelling, but mostly the experience has heart that just can’t be denied.”

 Step to the Line is named for an exercise that Defy founder and CEO Catherine Hoke, a former California state wrestling champion and venture capitalist, has run countless times at the many prisons with which she works.